roger-that-dev/heartbeat/README.md

     flow watch

-...you will see the `Heartbeat` flow running every second until you shut down the node:
+...you will see the `Heartbeat` flow running every second until you shut down the node: // HOW TO SHUT DOWN THE NODE?

     xxxxxxxx-xxxx-xxxx-xx Heartbeat xxxxxxxxxxxxxxxxxxxx Lub-dub